Raspberry PI Remote Management and Access Tools

 FTP (File Transfer Protocol) – port 21

 Like SFTP, FTP is commonly used for transferring files between computers.
-But FTP doesn’t use SSH layer, so resulting in less secure communication.
+But FTP doesn’t use the SSH layer, so resulting in less secure communication.

 SCP (Secure Copy Protocol) – port 22